The Best Way to Straighten Curly, Frizzy Hair at Home

 Inevitably, you'll be told at the salon that you need to use special products to maintain your look.
 That is largely a sales pitch.
-The Brazilian Blowout or keratin straightening brands have several products; for example, the Brazilian Blowout brand has no fewer than seven "aftercare" products!
+The Brazilian Blowout or keratin straightening brands have several products; for example, the Brazilian Blowout brand sells several "aftercare" products!
 In all honesty, there are plenty of drugstore products that will condition and smooth your hair just as well for a fraction of the price.
 Look for products that will be gentle on your hair, and choose styling options designed to reduce frizz (like silicone-based serums).
 After shelling out for the salon service, there's no reason to pile on additional costs with products that, despite the sales pitch you'll hear, are no different from their drugstore counterparts!

 What about when your hair starts to grow and the untreated hair at the roots comes out curly again?
 Depending on how fast your hair grows, the new growth that appears will need to be straightened as well, though this is generally less time-consuming and less expensive than the original treatment.

 Most hair types will have success with thermal straightening, except for some hair of those of African descent or hair that is double-processed or highlighted.
 African hair can be too fine and too fragile to handle the chemicals and heat, leading to excessive breakage and damage.
 For highlighted hair, the varying textures (healthy versus dyed—the dyed part being far less healthy) require different processing times, which cannot be accommodated by the thermal straightening system.
 And, if hair is already double-processed, forget it—at least if you want to keep some semblance of relatively healthy, smooth, intact hair!